-Yes, the Genetic Non-Discrimination Act (hereinafter "S-201") was passed in April 2017 by the Canadian Parliament, received Royal Assent, and is applicable in Quebec and Canada.
-The Act makes it a criminal offense to require a person to undergo a genetic test or to report the results as a condition precedent to the provision of goods and services, the conclusion or continuation of a contract or any part thereof. an agreement, or the offer or maintenance of specific terms in a contract or agreement.
+Yes, the Genetic Non-Discrimination Act (hereafter "S-201") was passed in April 2017 by the Canadian Parliament, received Royal Assent, and is applicable in Quebec and Canada.
+The Act makes it a criminal offence to require a person to undergo a genetic test or report the results as a condition precedent to the provision of goods and services, the conclusion or continuation of a contract or any part thereof an agreement, or the offer or maintenance of specific terms in a contract or agreement.
 However, it provides exceptions for the use of genetic test results by health professionals and researchers.
-S-201 also amends the Canada Labor Code to prohibit federal employers from requiring their employees to undergo genetic testing or reporting the results.
-Finally, it amends the Canadian Human Rights Act to prohibit discrimination in the federal jurisdiction based on the genetic characteristics of a person.
+S-201 also amends the Canada Labor Code to prohibit federal employers from requiring their employees to undergo genetic testing or report the results.
+Finally, it amends the Canadian Human Rights Act to prohibit discrimination in the federal jurisdiction based on a person's genetic characteristics.

 The law still allows individuals to voluntarily submit their genetic information to a co-contracting party, if they wish, with their written consent.